aws-amplify/docs/android/authentication.md

 ### Custom Authentication in Amplify

-To initiate a custom authentication flow in your app, specify `authenticationFlowType` as `CUSTOM_AUTH` and  call `signIn` with a dummy password.
-A custom challenge needs to be answered using the `confirmSignIn` method as follows:
+To initiate a custom authentication flow in your app, specify `authenticationFlowType` as `CUSTOM_AUTH` in the awsconfiguration.json file.
+Note that is not currently supported by the CLI and developers must manually update the awsconfiguration.json to specify `authenticationFlowType` as follows :

 ```json
 {